 Poles range in price tremendously even within the same category.
 Fix the maximum price you can afford before starting to review every pole that’s on the market.
 Focus on the key attributes and not the “nice to haves”

 Check and confirm what is included in the package.
-When comparing poles ensure that the options you need are part of the deal.
-Otherwise, you will end up spending more than the price stated on additional items.
+When comparing poles, ensure that the options you need are part of the deal.
+Otherwise, you will spend more than the price stated on additional items.

 - Balance

-Poles are heavy and whilst anglers tend to look at the weight of the pole this can be misleading.
+Poles are heavy, and whilst anglers tend to look at the pole’s weight, this can be misleading.
 The balance is more important than the weight.

 - Stiffness

-A pole must remain stiff when held at all lengths, it should remain steady and with minimum sag.
-A pole that has a lot of “wobble” or dips as it’s held in front of you is not a good indication.
-Stiffer poles perform better in the wind and are also easier to manage on the strike.
+A pole must remain stiff when held at all lengths; it should remain steady and with minimum sag at the top kit.
+A pole with a lot of “wobble” or dips is not a good indication as it’s held in front of you.
+Stiffer poles perform better in the wind and are easier to manage on the “lift” or strike.

 - Strength and Power Rating

-Poles have a power weight rating, a scale from Ultra Light to Extra Heavy and indicate the weight required to bend the pole.
-Resistance to bending is called the power rating.
+Poles have a power weight rating scale, ranging from ultra-light to extra-heavy, indicating the weight required to bend the pole.
+The resistance to bending is called the power rating.
 Certain poles have an excellent rating of 30.
-Choose a pole with a higher rating if possible.
+Choose a pole with a higher rating where possible.

 Lastly, check what type of elastic strengths the pole works with, both minimum and maximum ratings.

-I can’t stress the importance of this – It’s extremely important to feel the pole before making the final choice.
+I can’t stress the importance of this – Feeling the pole before making the final choice is extremely important.

 - Ask around

-When you are out fishing ask your fellow anglers if you can try their pole for a few minutes.
+When fishing, ask your fellow anglers if you can try their pole for a few minutes.
 Having a real-life try adds to the shop experience.

 - Pole Reviews